The Organization

 Duties and Responsibilities

-- Maintains the order and appearance of common and public areas to acceptable standards set by Society policies and checklists.
+- Maintain the order and appearance of common and public areas to acceptable standards set by Society policies and checklists.

-- Advises the office of required repairs for Maintenance staff by completion of a Work Order.
+- Advise the office of required repairs for Maintenance staff by completion of a Work Order.

-- Follow the Suite Turnover Procedure and Policies from tenant notice to vacate through to new tenant move in.
+- Follow the Suite Turnover Policy from tenant notice to vacate through to new tenant move in.

 - Walk through the entire building at the beginning of the shift and prior to the end of the shift to detect and report any questionable activity that contravenes the Tenancy Agreement, House Rules, Security, and fire safety items.

-- Maintain the on-site office; keep a daily journal of work performed, stocking proper supplies and forms and ensures the same across all GVHS sites.
+- Maintain the on-site office; keep a daily journal of work performed, stocking proper supplies and forms.

 - Inspect/clean security camera equipment daily and review footage in response to incidents.